 Including data from small establishments increases the number of non-Federal employees represented by the data since about 29 percent of non-Federal workers are employed in small establishments.
 It also slightly reduces our reliance on modeled data, with about 1.7 percent more Federal employees represented by survey data rather than modeled results.
-However, the Federal Salary Council concluded we should review the results of using small establishments again next year before making any changes in the methods used for the locality pay program.
-We agree with the Council's recommendation and the remainder of this report is based on data from establishments with 50 or more employees.
+After reviewing the data from small establishments in 2007 and 2008, the Federal Salary Council concluded we should begin using the data from all establishments, small and large, for locality pay in 2010.
+We agree with the Council's recommendation and the remainder of this report is based on data from all establishments.